pwws/pwws.github.io/_posts/2022-12-19-build-rpi-kernel-in-qemu-mac-os.md

+---
+layout: post
-# Setup Ubuntu VM for Raspberry Pi kernel builds and development on a Mac with Apple Silicon
+title:  "Setup Ubuntu VM for Raspberry Pi kernel builds and development on a Mac with Apple Silicon"
+date:   2022-08-28 19:07:27 +0200
+categories: jekyll update
+---

 ## Intro